loading...

 Strengthen cost management and optimization policies.

 Ultimately, defining the success of AI services and determining the best way to achieve it requires making cost estimation an objective metric and working to control it while striving for success.
 AI services are evaluated based on the processing speed, accuracy, and response quality.
 Effectively managing costs per task, GPU costs, and other expenses is essential to balancing performance and cost.
-Engineering goals, such as improving the speed and accuracy, reducing training costs, and lowering the cost per token, should be established.
+It is necessary to set engineering goals, such as improving speed and accuracy, reducing training costs, and lowering the cost per token.
 It is crucial to set appropriate engineering goals for the various factors that affect AI services and for team members to work towards achieving them.

 Conclusion